THEMVFFINMAN/Phish/README.md

 # Phishing
-Just a collection of things that have helped me phish
+Just a collection of things that I use at my job and isn't considered proprietary